kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 ![Code Coverage Effort](../../assets/testing-anti-patterns/code-coverage-effort.png)

-On a similar note, as we already saw in the section for Antipattern X, there are some code paths that never actually fail in production, and therefore writing tests for them is not recommended.
+On a similar note, as we already saw in the section for [Antipattern 4](#anti-pattern-4---testing-the-wrong-functionality), there are some code paths that never actually fail in production, and therefore writing tests for them is not recommended.
 The time spent on getting them covered should be better spent on actual features.

 ![Code Coverage Value](../../assets/testing-anti-patterns/code-coverage-value.jpg)